raphaelfabeni/css-comments/README.md

-# Sublime CSS Snippets
+# Sublime CSS comments

-Snippets of CSS comments for Sublime Text 2 based on [Idiomatic CSS](https://github.com/necolas/idiomatic-css).
+Snippets of CSS comments for Sublime Text based on [Idiomatic CSS](https://github.com/necolas/idiomatic-css).

 ## How to use